-As I seek out activities to support my professional development (PD), I'm also looking for something that I can apply to my interactions with clients.
-The best kind of professional development course is one in which I can work actively with my peers and apply concepts with clients in real time.
+As you seek out activities to support your professional development (PD), look for opportunities to gain skills and information that you can apply to your interactions with student and clients.
+The best kind of professional development course is one in which you can work actively with peers and apply concepts with students and clients in real time.
 Stewart (2014) described six principles for deriving as much useful information as possible from PD activities (p.
 29):

 - Equality: teachers, counselors, and staff who have the ability to choose their own activities get more out of learning.

 - Choice: teachers, counselors, and staff should be actively involved in choosing what and how they learn.

 - Voice: concepts taught in PD courses should be shared with peers and students.